grandatlant/realm/README.md

 ## Realmlist changing CLI util for World of Warcraft

+#See usage.txt for more info
-cat usage.txt;
+- cat usage.txt
-chmod +x ./realm.py;
+#Or
-./realm.py --help
+- chmod +x ./realm.py && ./realm.py --help